 The example above experiments with a zig-zag shelf unit, adding playfulness to the sleek, modern design.

 12. Showcase Artwork

 Commercial office spaces are no longer uniform and boring.
 Modern commercial offices should showcase artwork to inspire creativity and imagination in employees.
 The artwork gives workers a mental and visual break throughout the workday which can inspire new ideas and increase productivity.

 13. Incorporate Natural Materials

 Incorporating wood and other natural materials into an office space can influence the well-being of employees, as nature has been shown to have a calming effect on people.

 Now that there are so many options for modified and easy-to-clean wood, it’s easier than ever to incorporate natural materials into the workplace.
-Though the example above uses wood that might come across as “folksy” in another setting, with the right decor, you can achieve a refined, updated look when it is combined with modern shapes and finishes.

 These 13 commercial office design ideas will not only add to the aesthetics and functionality of your office design but will also lift the spirits and productivity of employees.